muses-code-js/express-workshop-2/_steps/step01.md

     define: npm is a "package manager" for Node.js, meaning it allows you to easily install external modules (or chunks of code) published by others and use them in your project.

   - term: npm init
-    define: `npm init` is the command used to create a new `package.json` file.
+    define: The command used to create a new `package.json` file.
 By default it will prompt the user for information, but using the `-y` flag will cause it to use the default values for each.

 ---